 For Type 1 drives, this parameter specifies the number of spare cylinders per physical drive.
-The valid range is from 0 through 127.
-You must reserve two cylinders if spare sectors are specified (the sector replacement algorithm needs the cylinders for working space).
-A minimum of two cylinders must be specified as alternates.
-Emulex recommends a value of two.
+The valid range is from 0 through 15.
+At least one cylinder must be specified as an alternate.
+(If spare sectors are specified, the sector replacement algorithm needs one track for working space.)
+Emulex recommends a value of two; this is the default value if you select a type code of 6.

-If Split Code 1 or 2 is used, alternate cylinders are divided evenly between the two logical drives.
-Therefore, an even number of alternate cylinders should be specified.
-If Split Code 3 is specified, the alternate cylinders are divided on a per head basis (as the logical units are).
+If Split Code 1 is used, you must specify twice the normal number of alternate cylinders because they are divided evenly between the two logical drives.
 A minimum of 2 alternate cylinders must be specified if block replacement is to function with a cylinder split.
-This value is used only for type 1 drives.